rancher/docs/content/rancher/v2.x/en/tools/logging/splunk/_index.md

 1. Complete the **Splunk HTTP Event Collector Configuration** form.

-    1. From the **Endpoint** field, enter the IP address and port for you syslog server (i.e. `http://splunk-server:8088`)
+    1. From the **Endpoint** field, enter the IP address and port for you Splunk instance (i.e. `http://splunk-server:8088`)

+        Splunk usually uses port `8088`.
 If you're using Splunk Cloud, you'll need to work with [Splunk support](https://www.splunk.com/en_us/support-and-services.html) to get an endpoint URL.

-    1. Enter the **Token** you obtained while completing the prerequisites.
+    1. Enter the **Token** you obtained while completing the prerequisites(i.e., when you created a token in Splunk).

     1. From the **Source** field, enter the name of the token as entered in Splunk.

-    1. **Optional:** Enter an index that's within the scope of your token.
+    1. **Optional:** Enter one or more [index](http://docs.splunk.com/Documentation/Splunk/7.1.2/Indexer/Aboutindexesandindexers) that's allowed for your token.

 1. Complete the **Additional Logging Configuration** form.

-    1. 1.
-Use the **Add Field** button to add key value pairs that represent [custom log fields](http://docs.splunk.com/Documentation/Splunk/7.1.2/Data/Configureindex-timefieldextraction) used to filter log events.
+    1. Use the **Add Field** button to add key value pairs that represent custom log fields used to filter log events.

     1. Enter a **Flush Interval**.
 This value determines how often the buffered logs are flushed.

 1. Click **Save**.

-**Result:** Rancher is now configured to send cluster and container events to Splunk for logging.
+**Result:** Rancher is now configured to send events to Splunk for logging.
+Log into your Spunk instance to view events for your cluster and containers.

 ## Viewing Logs